EXCLUSIVE-SEC probes Schwab, Merrill, for anti-money laundering violations -sources

 By Emily Flitter and Jed Horowitz

-NEW YORK May 21 U.S. regulators are investigating Charles Schwab Corp and Bank of America Corp's Merrill Lynch brokerage over whether they are doing enough to learn about their clients' identities, sources said, the latest sign a crackdown on money laundering is expanding.
+NEW YORK May 21 U.S. regulators are investigating Charles Schwab Corp and Bank of America Corp's Merrill Lynch brokerage over whether they are doing enough to police their clients' identities, sources said, the latest sign a crackdown on money laundering is expanding.

 Schwab is conducting an internal investigation, one of the sources said.